 I previously promised to reproduce on this blog H. L. Eads’s transcription of Rev. John Rankin’s 1845 autobiography.
 That’s not going to happen, for reasons described below.
 Instead, this article reproduces verbatim only the limited genealogical material in the autobiography.
 It also contains a general overview of the document and some additional details about Rev. John’s family.

 Rev. John (1757 – 1850) was the elder son of George and Lydia Steele Rankin.
 He was a grandson of Robert and Rebecca Rankin of Rowan/Guilford Counties, North Carolina.
 According to the autobiography, Robert, Rebecca, and George were originally from Letterkenny Parish, County Donegal, Ireland, in the province of Ulster.
 Robert and Rebecca were the family’s original Rankin immigrants.

 As an adult, he reluctantly bought an enslaved person.
-He described the purchase in semi-exculpatory detail.
-He stated the exact date of his marriage but did not even mention his wife’s name!
+He described the purchase in semi-exculpatory but somewhat unconvincing detail.
+He stated the exact date of his marriage but, God help me, did not mention his wife’s name!
 She was Rebecca Rankin, a daughter of John and Hannah Carson Rankin of Guilford County.
-John Rankin was a son of Joseph Rankin of New Castle County, Delaware (1704 – 1764).
-YDNA testing establishes that John and Rebecca were genetically related, although the paper trail establishes they were not closer than second cousins.
-The couple’s common Rankin ancestor almost certainly lived on the other side of the Atlantic, either in Ulster or Scotland.
+That John Rankin was a son of Joseph Rankin of New Castle County, Delaware (1704 – 1764).
+YDNA testing proves that Rev. John and Rebecca were genetically related, although the paper trail establishes they were not closer than second cousins.
+The couple’s common Rankin ancestor lived on the other side of the Atlantic, either in Ulster or Scotland.

-Rev. John also failed to mention the given names of his father George, his only sibling Robert, or the stepfather with whom he grew up.
+Rev. John also failed to mention the given names of his father George, his only sibling Robert, or the stepfather who raised him.
 Rev. John’s widowed mother Lydia Steele Rankin married Arthur Forbis (or Forbes) about 1764, when John was seven.
 Rev. John’s younger brother was Robert Rankin (1759 – 1840), a Revolutionary War soldier who married (1) Mary (“Polly”) Cusick, then (2) Mary Moody.
 Robert died in McNairy County, TN in 1840.

 If I have unfairly characterized his autobiography, I hope someone who has read it will post a comment.